harrisonlab/phytophthora_fragariae/OrthoFinder.md

 done
 ```

-#Ortholog groups containing apoplastic effectors were identified using the following commands:
+## Ortholog groups containing apoplastic effectors were identified for UK3

 ```bash
 for num in 1